luminus-framework/guestbook/resources/docs/docs.md

 Before continuing please follow the steps below to configure your database connection and run the necessary migrations.

-* Run `lein ragtime migrate` in the root of the project to create the tables.
+* Run `lein run migrate` in the root of the project to create the tables.
 * Restart the application.

 </div>